-Finally, sustainable fashion is becoming a trending topic.
-It's officially the phrase du jour; and for a good reason.
+Finally, it's happening.
+'Sustainable fashion' is officially becoming the phrase du jour; and for a good reason.
 By 2040, we may be in the midst of a planetary crisis given the rate of climate change: from rising sea levels to environmental pollution.

 Sadly, what we wear has a lot to do with this.
 As it stands, textile and garment production produces around 1.2 billion tonnes of CO2 per year — that's more than shipping and international flights combined.
 And that doesn't even include all the packaging, marketing, and shipping to get your latest order to you!